Azure/Cloud-Native/website/blog/2022-09-02/index.md

 ---

-Welcome to `Day 2` of #30DaysOfServerless!
+Welcome to Day 2️⃣ of #30DaysOfServerless!

 Today, we kickstart our journey into serveless on Azure with a look at _Functions As a Service_.
-Specifically, we'll explore Azure Functions - from core concepts to usage patterns.
-Let's get started!
+We'll explore Azure Functions - from core concepts to usage patterns.

+Ready?
+Let's Go!

 ---